AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md

 * Individual nodes

-* The line between nodes
+* The arrow between nodes

 To rename a node: